After your solar is installed in Perth: a 30-day checklist

 If you sell the property in 5 years, the new buyer will ask for this documentation and its presence or absence affects the perceived value of the solar system.

 The first 30 days after solar installation are about confirming the system is generating as expected, that DEBS is registered on your Synergy account, and that you have a documentation baseline for the 25-year life of the system.
-The main risk in this period is a meter changeover delay holding up DEBS credits — follow up with Synergy if it hasn't started by week 4.
+The main risk in this period is a meter changeover delay holding up DEBS credits: follow up with Synergy if it hasn't started after a month or so.

 Calculate your savings